Skip to Main Content

 If you move to a new state, you’ll have to get a new insurance policy.
 Car insurance policies don’t transfer across state lines if you make a permanent move because each state has its own insurance laws.
 You’ll likely be asked to update your vehicle’s registration and insurance policy to your new state within 30 to 60 days.
 Insurance laws, coverage requirements, claims risks and the cost of living vary by state and can influence car insurance rates.

-If you move to a new city or just a new ZIP code within your state, you’ll likely also experience a rate change.
+If you move to a new city or just a new ZIP code within your state, you’ll likely also experience a rate change when you update your address.
 Each geographic area comes with its own unique set of circumstances, such as traffic density, frequency of claims, cost of labor and rate of theft and vandalism.
-Insurance companies weigh these rating factors differently, which leads to insurance premiums varying by carrier.
+Insurance companies weigh these rating factors differently in their pricing algorithms, which leads to insurance premiums varying by carrier.
 This means that any move — even just across town — could mean it’s a good time to shop.

 You're insuring a new family member on your policy